 Although ever since the quarantine started, I’ve been wearing nothing but my loose sleeveless shirts and cotton shorts every single day.
 It’s probably not a big deal for some.
 But for someone like me who used to deck out on the daily, it’s a huge change I had to face.

 So I decided to wear my best ’fits at home to retain some sense of normality.
 NGL, it felt really weird at first.
-My siblings gave me the once overwere even giving me odd looks—as if asking what the hell is up with me.
-Though after doing it for three straight weeks, the act of dressing up, strangely, started to provide some relief. it started to feel strangely relieving.
+My siblings gave me the once over even giving me odd looks—as if asking what is up with me.
+Though after doing it for three straight weeks, the act of dressing up, strangely, started to provide some relief.
 And it’s actually because dressing up at home has some science behind it.

 Shapes our cognitive style

 According to a 2015 study by researchers from Columbia University and California State University, the way we dress doesn’t only affect how we perceive ourselves or how others perceive us.
 It also affects our cognitive style and decision-making skills.
 Casual clothing can urge us to think “less abstractly and more concretely” while formal clothing encourages the mind to think and act on a higher level (a.k.a abstract thinking).

 Improves our productivity